 Organic wines must come from at least 95% organic production.
 In vinification are certain oenological practices and Genetic Engineering forbidden.
 The maximum allowable levels for sulfites (Salts of sulphurous acid ) are 100 mg / l im red wine (Non-organic wine 150) and up to 150 mg / l at White wine (Non-organic wine 200), with a deviation of 30 mg / l is allowed, if the Residual sugar content over 2 g / l.
 The use of sorbic acid (for the purpose of conservation) is prohibited.
 Certain techniques are limited, this concerns z.
 B. the oxygen management and the filtration, Single medium are only allowed for a limited time, which can be determined individually by the countries or associations.
 In addition to the bioweinspezifischen specifications, of course, the general rules in accordance with the Common Market Organization for Wine 2009.

 The organic wines are allowed Biosiegel European Union (EU Biologo).
 In addition, with a (but not necessarily required) membership also a association logo of the numerous eco / organic associations can be used.
-An umbrella organization for organic associations in Austria is Bio Austria, the counterpart for the eco-federations in Germany BÖLW (Federation of organic food industry), where the organic associations of these two countries are listed.
+An umbrella organization for organic associations in Austria is Bio Austria, the counterpart for the eco-federations in Germany BÖLW (Federation of organic food industry), where also the organic associations of these two countries are listed.
 Finally, it should be noted that organic wine does not automatically mean better quality, as there are also a number of other conditions necessary.

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
+All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,